 While the current level of knowledge about mild traumatic brain injuries (concussions) and recovery from them far exceeds what it was even 5 years ago, there is still much to be learned.
 It is now known that repeated concussions, or even repeated sub-concussive impacts to the head can have serious long-term consequences, but the exact mechanisms of the injury are still not understood.
 Likewise, why everyone’s recovery from a single concussion is different and how best to recover is still emerging.
 We do know that there is significant evidence that cooling the brain post-injury and during the recovery phase has many positive benefits and we expect that continued research in this area will reveal more.

-HERE IS THE NEWEST STUDY ON COOLING THE HEAD AFTER CONCUSSION:
+HERE ARE THE NEWEST STUDIES ON COOLING THE HEAD AFTER CONCUSSION:

 Neurobiological effect of selective brain cooling after concussive injury: Upon further validation, selective brain cooling could be a potential clinical tool in the minimization of symptoms and pathological changes after concussion.